-Patient advocate Trisha Torrey says a lot of people don't research their doctor beforehand.
+Patient advocate Trisha Torrey says a lot of people don't understand the difference or research their doctor beforehand.
 "They don't understand the importance," Torrey says.
 "I think many believe all doctors are board certified, just like most believe all doctors are licensed.
 Neither is the case."

-"Board certification is important because it keeps that speciality current," says Dr. Michael Eisenfeld, a board-certified pediatrician at All Children's Hospital in St. Petersburg, Fla.
+"Board certification is important because it keeps that specialty current," says Dr. Michael Eisenfeld, a board-certified pediatrician at All Children's Hospital in St. Petersburg, Florida.
 "I wouldn't expect a doctor to become a pediatrician, or any other specialty, and not get board certified."

 Two major umbrella not-for-profits regulate the majority of doctor certifications.
-The American Board of Medical Specialities oversees 24 member boards.
+The American Board of Medical Specialties oversees 24 member boards.
 Nearly 85 percent of the 700,000 licensed U.S. physicians are certified by an ABMS member board.
 The American Osteopathic Association is the other major player in certification, supervising 18 specialty boards.
 Approximately 38 percent of the 54,700 osteopathic doctors actively practicing in the U.S. are AOA certified.

 "A patient who selects a board-certified physician knows that doctor has taken an extra step to provide quality care through a commitment to lifelong learning," ABMS President Dr. Kevin Weiss says.

 Member boards of both groups offer certifications in many of the same specialities, such as emergency medicine and pediatrics.
 In order to keep pace with advances in medicine, each requires recertification every six to 10 years, depending on the specialty.